How to deliver the agile, enterprise branch virtualization solutions your enterprise customers want – and need

 You can also get great guidance on the VNFs that best meet your customers’ needs, and create a best of breed, highly competitive solution quickly and with confidence.

 A glance at Ciena’s own virtualization story

-Ciena does have an end-to-end Virtualized Edge solution in its portfolio and, much as you would expect me to say this, I like to think it does look rather good.
+Ciena does have an end-to-end Virtualized Edge solution in its portfolio.
 Importantly, it incorporates all the technology, skills, and resources a telco needs to build a comprehensive VNF offering more quickly, and with less risk than would otherwise be possible.

 Firstly, we provide the support needed to help service providers bring virtualized edge solutions to market successfully and cost effectively – whether you need lots of help, or just a little.
 We can also help you virtualize infrastructure at your edge locations to help you get closer to your customer and support their next-generation of low-latency apps and services.

 Secondly, as the Ciena solution is built on an open virtualization architecture, you can choose both VNFs and connectivity devices from a broad ecosystem of partners – which allows for that best-of-breed approach and helps put your customers in the driving seat.